 Same thing goes for business.
 You can make your business as complicated as you like, with teams, advertisements, funnels, infrastructure, franchise – you name it.
 A world of options.

 But the more you add in, the more complex it gets and the harder it gets to figure out what’s broken and needs fixing, or what works and merits more resources.

 So here’s a model I came up with, which you can use to analyse your own business, and keep it as simple as possible:

 Step 1: Values.

 These inform your purpose and your mission.
-And, they enable you to identify and find people who share your values, so that you’ll have rapport with them.
+And, they enable you to identify and find people who share your values, so that you’ll have rapport with them right off the bat.